bitsydoge/stegacito/README.md

 For example a 800x480 image can have **800 x 480 - 265 = 383735 bytes** ----> **383.735** kilobytes

 Pixel in the image are alterated, 3 bits in the Red and Green and 2 bits in the Blue.
-So the Red and Green will varry in a range of 0-7 and the Blue 0-3.

 # Schema